-Bruschetta…crispy bread lathered with olive oil, tomatoes, garlic…and a few other fresh ingredients I added…how yummy does that sound?
+Bruschetta!
+Crispy bread lathered with olive oil, tomatoes, garlic…and a few other fresh ingredients I added…how yummy does that sound?
 I had way too many of these today…so incredibly addicting!
+This recipe sort of reminds me of my Panzanella Salad.

 The key to this recipe is in the knife cuts…you want to try to cut the tomatoes as tiny as you can…and the garlic…mince, mince, mince…no one wants to bite into a huge chunk of garlic.
 It’s a super easy recipe…you can gather all of the ingredients in a bowl while the bread is toasting in the oven.